 “The focus on fabrication and clinical skills is what sets IIOP apart.
-We spend as much time in the lab as we do in the clinic, something that is lacking in most other O and P programs.
-Along with this, the class size provides ample opportunities for one on one learning and the professors are extremely knowledgeable.
+We spent as much time in the lab as we did in the clinic, something that is lacking in most other O and P programs.
+Along with this, the class size provides ample opportunities for one-on-one learning and the professors are extremely knowledgeable.
 All the Faculty and staff at IIOP genuinely want the best for students and will go above and beyond to make sure we succeed.”

 -Kenneth Laufer, Pennsylvania